 "What we are seeing is a real explosion of this whole concept throughout the industry," said Martha Honey, editor of the just-released Travelers' Philanthropy Handbook for the Center for Responsible Travel.
 She said the concept is being energized by "a recognition that tourism is based on the value of that destination, so tourism has created programs to give back to those destinations."

 The give-back concept, she said, started with the smaller boutique companies, particularly in Africa, Asia and Latin America.
 Today, she said, "many, many chains are now involved.
 I think we are seeing this increasingly in the big players: Fairmont, Marriott.
 I would say almost every big hotel chain today has some sort of CSR.
 In many cases they have their own office and staff."
-The meetings market

 Regardless of their motives, hoteliers across the board are finding that community outreach, environmental initiatives and corporate social responsibility in general are areas where they must increasingly play to be competitive.